EPCCed/dirac-safe/safe-guide-users.rst

 Depending on which DiRAC system you are accessing, there are two different routes to do this.

-Adding SSH keys to access Extreme Scaling (Tesseract)
+Adding SSH keys to access Extreme Scaling (Tesseract, Tursa)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You upload the *public part* of the key pair